mathewcmartin/portfolio/README.md

 ##User Stories: MVP

-  x]  As a developer, I want to use Handlebars for my project template, so that I can include new projects more easily.
+  [x]  As a developer, I want to use Handlebars for my project template, so that I can include new projects more easily.

   [x]  As a developer, I want my CSS styles to follow SMACSS organization, so that I know where to look for creating and editing styles.